MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-multi-geo.md

 ## Next steps

-Learn more about how Power BI Embedded capacities and Multi-Geo options for all capacities by referencing the links below.
+Learn more about Power BI Embedded capacities and Multi-Geo options for all capacities by referencing the links below.

 > [!div class="nextstepaction"]
 > [What is Power BI Embedded?](azure-pbie-what-is-power-bi-embedded.md)